michielvh2002/solid-retailwebshop/readme.md

-Here’s a **README.md** based on the structure and details of your three applications described in Chapter 5 of your thesis:

----

 # Solid Webshop

 This project explores the integration of Solid Pods into a retail setting to support personalized marketing while ensuring user privacy and data control.
 The proof-of-concept demonstrates a decentralized and user-focused approach to marketing, aligning with Solid principles.